detroit-photography/detroit-architecture/STRATEGY.md

 When working on this codebase, remember:

+### Content Philosophy (CRITICAL)

+1. **NO AI-GENERATED CONTENT for architecture pages.** All building descriptions must come from authentic sources (NRHP nominations, historical records).
+Do not write creative descriptions of buildings.
+Extract and present real documents.

+2. **Cite sources.** Every fact should be traceable to a primary source.
+Include citations on building pages.

+3. **Semantic URLs always.** Never use numeric IDs in URLs.
+Use slugs like `/architecture/fisher-building`.

+4. **Every page should rank.** Architecture pages target informational intent.
+Include proper H1s, meta descriptions, and schema markup.

+### Technical Context

-1. **Dual purpose:** This site serves both portrait photography clients AND architecture enthusiasts.
+5. **Dual purpose:** This site serves both portrait photography clients AND architecture enthusiasts.
 Don't break either experience.

-2. **NRHP is the secret weapon:** The `/data/nrhp/` folder contains public domain gold.
+6. **NRHP is the secret weapon:** The `/data/nrhp/` folder contains public domain gold.
 Treat this content extraction as a core priority.

-3. **SEO matters:** Every architecture page is a potential search entry point.
+7. **SEO matters:** Every architecture page is a potential search entry point.
 Proper meta tags, schema markup, and semantic HTML are essential.

-4. **The studio is Bagley Mansion:** References to "our studio" or "the mansion" refer to the John N. Bagley House, a National Historic Landmark at 2921 E Jefferson Ave.
+8. **The studio is Bagley Mansion:** References to "our studio" or "the mansion" refer to the John N. Bagley House, a National Historic Landmark at 2921 E Jefferson Ave.

-5. **Deployment pattern:** Always deploy to Vercel first (`npx vercel --prod`), then commit and push to GitHub.
+9. **Deployment pattern:** Always deploy to Vercel first (`npx vercel --prod`), then commit and push to GitHub.
 This is faster than waiting for GitHub webhooks.

-6. **Large files:** PDFs in `/data/nrhp/pdfs/` are git-ignored due to size.
+10. **Large files:** PDFs in `/data/nrhp/pdfs/` are git-ignored due to size.
 Don't try to commit them.

-7. **The owner is Andrew Petrov:** Professional photographer, architecture enthusiast, and the creative vision behind this project.
+11. **The owner is Andrew Petrov:** Professional photographer, architecture enthusiast, and the creative vision behind this project.

 ---